Aryan1411/sparsh/README.md

   - Python: python3 -m http.server 8080
   - Node: npx serve

-The page has no external dependencies and should load well within 15 seconds even on slow connections.
+This page has no external dependencies and should load well within 15 seconds even on slow connections.

 ## Usage
-- Customize contact details:
+- Personalize contact details:
-  - In index.html, search for dr.sparsh@example.com and +1‑000‑000‑0000 and replace with real contact info.
+  - In index.html, replace dr.sparsh@example.com and +1‑000‑000‑0000 with real contact info.
 - Navigation:
   - Header links scroll to sections.
 On mobile, use the menu button.
-- Theme:
+- Theme and colors:
-  - Click the moon/sun icon to toggle.
-Preference is saved in localStorage.
+  - Click the moon/sun icon to toggle light/dark theme.
+  - Click the palette icon 🎨 to cycle between 5 vibrant accent palettes.
+Preferences are saved.
 - Appointments:
-  - Click “Book Appointment,” “Call Clinic,” or use the contact form to compose an email with your details.
+  - Use the contact form to compose an email with your details (opens mail app).
+  - Or click “Call Clinic.”
 - vCard:
-  - “Save vCard” downloads a contact card you can import into your address book.
+  - Click “Save vCard” to download a contact card you can import.
 - Printing:
   - “Print Summary” produces a clean printout of key sections.